Shauneille Perry: Biography

 Later she recalled, "I remember Black Girl in the sixties, by J. E. Franklin.
 We did it in a gymnasium at night. ...
 And it was an extension of all of the other stuff that I'd done – Louise Stubbs, Arthur French, Minnie Gentry. ...
 Black Girl began that process of shows moving off Off-Broadway or to Off-Broadway.; that was kind of the beginning of things beginning in workshop."

 Perry was reunited with Franklin in 1974 when she directed the musical Prodigal Sister, with book by Franklin, music by Micki Grant, and lyrics by both Franklin and Grant, first at the New Federal Theatre's Henry Street Playhouse in July 1974, and then at Theatre de Lys in November 1974, where it was warmly reviewed by Clive Barnes.

 In addition to directing, Perry has written several plays including the book of the children's musical Mio, which she staged as a workshop production at the New Federal Theatre in the fall of 1971.
 It was later staged (with a different director) at the Henry Street Settlement in New York City in 1978.
 Other plays she either wrote or co-wrote include Last Night, Night Before (1971), Daddy Goodness (1979), and Things of the Heart: Marian Anderson's Story (1981).

-Perry has also written "Sounds of the City," a 15-minute daily soap opera that aired on the Mutual Black Network in the mid-1970s.
+Perry also wrote Sounds of the City, a 15-minute daily soap opera that aired on the Mutual Black Network in the mid-1970s.

-From 1968 to 1970, she was a Lecturer in the SEEK program at City College of New York.
+From 1968 to 1970, she was a lecturer in the SEEK program at City College of New York.
 Between 1970 and 1980, she taught at Borough of Manhattan Community College, in the Department of African-American Studies, first as an Assistant Professor (1970-1974) and then as an Adjunct Assistant Professor (1974-1980).
 From 1980 to 1984, she taught as an Adjunct Assistant Professor at Queens College.
 From 1984 to 1985, she was Creative Director at the United Negro College Fund.

 In 1986, she was hired as Director of Theatre at Lehman College.
-She continued to teach as Associate Professor of Theatre at Lehman until she retired in 2001.
+She continued to teach as associate professor of theatre at Lehman until she retired in 2001.
 A celebration of her life organized by her family and including family, friends, and former students was held in the Lovinger Theatre at Lehman College on August 21, 2022.